abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 vim /etc/exports
 ```

-And add the following line
+Add the following line:

 ```
 /data/abcdesktop_nfs  192.168.X.X/24(rw,sync,no_subtree_check,no_root_squash) # make sure to change 192.168.X.X/24 by your own cluster subnet
 ```

-Finaly, apply the config.
+Finally, apply the configuration.

 ```
 exportfs -ra
 systemctl restart nfs-kernel-server
 ```

-Check that the config have been applied properly
+Verify that the configuration has been applied correctly:

 ```
 exportfs -v
 ```

 !!! note
-    You should see the line you juste wrote in the config file
+    You should see the line you just added to the configuration file.

 ## Bind user's homedir to nfs server

 ### Install nfs-subdir-external-provisioner

 !!! note
-    If you want more informations about `nfs-subdir-external-provisioner` please visit [this page](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)
+    If you want more information about `nfs-subdir-external-provisioner` please visit [this page](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)

-First, you have to install a provisonner to your cluster, in this example, we chose `nfs-subdir-external-provisioner` because of its dynamic subdir creation aspect.
+First, install a provisioner in your cluster.
+This example uses `nfs-subdir-external-provisioner` for its dynamic subdirectory creation capability.

-Create a `nfs-subdur-values.yaml` file and paste the following lines to configure the storage class.
+Create a `nfs-subdir-values.yaml` file and paste the following lines to configure the storage class.

 ```
 nfs: